T-Ash-90/qrcg-api-statistics-project/README.md

-# QR Code Generator API Data Fetcher
+# QR Code Generator - Bulk QR Code Statistics

-A simple Python script that fetches QR code data from the [QR Code Generator API](https://www.qr-code-generator.com/), parses the data, and displays it in a clean and readable format in the terminal.
+A Python script that allows you to fetch, analyze, and export QR code data from the [QR Code Generator API](https://www.qr-code-generator.com/) using your access token.
+This tool can retrieve static and dynamic QR codes, display detailed statistics, and export the data to a CSV file.

-### Features:
-- Fetches a list of QR codes from your account.
+## Features

-- Supports pagination to retrieve all QR codes (even beyond the first 20).
+- Fetches all QR codes (static and dynamic) from the QR Code Generator API.
-- Displays QR code information, including:
-  - Created date
-  - Title
-  - Short URL
-  - Target URL
-  - Type
-  - Total scans
-  - Unique scans
-- Handles missing target URLs and short URLs by displaying a fallback message in the terminal (not included in CSV export).
-- **Filter QR codes by date range**: You can now filter QR codes based on their creation date.
+- Filters QR codes by creation date (optional).
-  - The default date range is "all time," but you can specify a custom start and end date in the format `YYYY-MM-DD`.
-- **Total scans summary**: Displays the total number of scans for all QR codes within the selected date range or for all QR codes if no range is specified.
+- Displays QR code details, including title, short URL, target URL, total scans, and unique scans.
-- **CSV Export**: Allows exporting the fetched QR code data to a CSV file.
-The CSV will exclude rich text formatting, and will only include relevant data, excluding fallback messages.
+- Optionally exports the fetched QR code data to a CSV file.
-- **Title handling**: If a QR code does not have a "Title" field, the script will use the "Target URL" as the title.
-If neither is available, the title will default to "My (QR CODE TYPE)".

----

 ## Requirements

+- Python 3.6 or higher
+- The following Python packages:
-- **Python 3.6+**
+  - `requests`
-- **Required Libraries**:
+  - `rich`
-  - `requests`: For making API requests.
-  - `rich`: For formatting and displaying output in the terminal.

-You can install the necessary dependencies using `pip`:

-pip install requests rich

 ---

-## Setup
+## Setup & Usage

 1. Clone the repository or download the script.

 2. Ensure you have your **QR Code Generator API access token**.
 You can get it from your paid QRCG account [QR Code Generator's API section](https://www.qr-code-generator.com/).
 The token is required for authenticating API requests.

----

-## Usage

-1. Run the script:
+3. Run the script:

 python3 qrcg_statistics.py

-2. The script will prompt you to **enter your API access token**:
+4. The script will prompt you to **enter your API access token**

-    🔑 Enter your API access token

-    Paste your token and press `Enter`.

-3. The script will then prompt you to **enter a start and end date** for filtering the QR codes (or leave the fields blank for "all time"):

-    📅 Enter start date (YYYY-MM-DD) or leave blank for all time (all time):
-    📅 Enter end date (YYYY-MM-DD) or leave blank for all time (all time):
+5. Optionally specify a date range to filter the QR codes by creation date.

-4. The script will fetch and display all your QR codes, formatted as follows:
+6. The script will fetch and display all each QR codes:
    - **Created**: The date and time when the QR code was created.
-   - **Title**: The title of the QR code (or the target URL if no title is present, or `"My (QR CODE TYPE)"` if neither exists).
    - **Short URL**: A shortened URL for the QR code.
    - **Target URL**: The target URL the QR code redirects to (or a fallback message if it’s missing).
-   - **Type**: The type of the QR code (e.g., URL, SMS, etc.).
+   - **Type**: The type of the QR code (Dynamic/Static - URL, SMS, vCard etc.).
    - **Total Scans**: Total number of scans for the QR code.
    - **Unique Scans**: Number of unique scans.

-   If any QR code does not have a **target URL**, the script will display:

-    No Target URL, as this is a <Type> QR Code

-5. After displaying all the QR codes, the script will show the **total scans** across all QR codes that were created within the date range you specified (or for all time if no range is set).
+7. After displaying all QR codes, the script will show the **total scans** across all QR codes that were created within the date range you specified (or for all time if no range is set).

 ---